SamuelStentz/ReelMaps_HackGT19/README.md

-# Reel Maps Hack GT 2019
+# Reel Maps HackGT 2019
 Hack GT 2019:
 Bringing the places where your favorite films were made to you!
 Includes an interactive, mobile experience.